The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 None

-This means that we can implement conditional logic in our code based on the value returned by the get() method.
+This means that you can implement conditional logic in your code based on the value returned by the get() method.
 Here’s an example:

 countries = {'Italy': 'Rome', 'Poland': 'Warsaw', 'UK': 'London'}